masduo/crew-scheduling-api/README.md

 ### Stylecop

-To enforce basic unobtrusive coding standards for consistency.
+Enforces basic unobtrusive coding standards for consistency of commits.

 ### Serilog

-To enable structured logging with templates, and to allow logging with different formats.
-Configurable for different environments via `appsettings<.env>.json`.
+Enables structured logging, and to allow logging with different configurations per environment.

 The API logs to console (stdout).
-Another service (fluentd or filebeat) will be required to harvest the logs files and transfer them to log stores (elasticsearch, splunk, etc.).
+Another service (e.g. fluentd, filebeat) will be required to harvest the log files and ship them to log stores (e.g. Elasticsearch).

 ### MediatR

-To separate read models from write models, working towards CQRS (initially withou ES).
+Enables separation of query models and handlers (read the next available pilot) from commands models and handlers (schedule a pilot).
+This is a step towards implementing CQRS architectural pattern.

 ### Open API Specification (Swagger)

-To add live/auto-generated documentation to the API.
+Adds live/auto-generated documentation to the API endpoints.

 ### Docker and Docker Compose

-To enable building and running the API inside Docker.
+Enables containerisation of the API by building and running it inside Docker.
+Makes CI/CD a breeze.

-### Helm
+### Helm Chart

-To enable deploying the API to Kubernetes instance.
+Enables deploying the API to Kubernetes instance.
 There are two configuration available for development and production environments under `/helm/values/`.

 Skaffold uses the development configuration to deploy locally.